ramon-alpal/marques/README.md

     export EDITOR=vim

-There is also some more other insular thing that you will find on the notes.
+There is also some more other insular things that you will find on the notes.

 Now the script is completely functional, the only thing that it's missing